OmNikam04/Kothare-Ecommerce/README.md

-# MERN E-COMMERCE TUTORIAL
-15:42:57 ==> timestamp for deployment

 Hi!
-My name is **Om Nikam**, I have created this ecommerce website for my college project with the help of youtube videos
+My name is **Om Nikam**, I have created this ecommerce website for my college project with the help of MERN stack.
+This project is sponsorship based project for the client- Kothare Lugguage Mall where they want to develope their ecommerce site.

 # Install Dependencies